er-hiba/Learn2Code/README.md

 ## Projects Included

-### Multiplication_Table
-``Description`` This program generates a multiplication table from 0 to 10 for user-input integers.
-Please note that it does not include error handling for invalid input.

-``Files`` The file that contains the code for this project is multiplication_table.py
-You can find it in the directory Multiplication_Table

 ### Compare_Signs
 ``Description`` This program determines whether two numbers entered by the user have the same sign, opposite signs, or if one of them is zero.